hydroframe/hydroframe-frontend/README.md

    ```
 4. Verify the application is running by clicking this link: [http://localhost:3000](http://localhost:3000)

-5. Launch the HydroFrame Flask app by following the directions in its [README](https://github.com/hydroframe/pfclm-flask-app).
+5. Launch the HydroFrame Flask app by following the directions in the [README](https://github.com/hydroframe/pfclm-flask-app).

-6. The frontend should be running at http://localhost:3000 alond with the backend at http://localhost:5000.
+6. The frontend should be running locally at http://localhost:3000 along with the backend at http://localhost:5000.
 You can now develop the frontend interactively and it will send API requests to the locally hosted backend.

 ### Local Development (Docker)